Asian Art Outpost

 sougya

-In Buddhism, this term refers to a community of monks and/or nuns (one of the "Three Jewels").
-In general terms, it can simply mean "all followers of the Buddha".
+In Buddhism, 僧伽 refers to a community of monks and/or nuns (one of the “Three Jewels”).
+In general terms, it can simply mean “all followers of the Buddha.”

 The original Sanskrit word is also Romanized as samgha.

-This is really a transliteration of the original Sanskrit, but it uses two very profound Chinese characters related to Buddhism.
+僧伽 is a transliteration of the original Sanskrit, but it uses two very profound Chinese characters related to Buddhism.

-Some may pronounce this as "seng qie" or "seng jia" in Mandarin (two possible pronunciations for second character).
-Note that "qie" would sound a bit like "chee-ah" using typical English pronunciation.
+Some may pronounce this as “seng qie” or “seng jia” in Mandarin (two possible pronunciations for the second character).
+Note that “qie” sounds like “chee-ah” using typical English pronunciation.
 Chinese Romanization is not actually designed to match English sounds.

 Shakyamuni / The Buddha